SPO: Sequential Monte Carlo Policy Optimisation: Abstract

 \section{Abstract}

-Developing agents that can leverage planning abilities during their decision and learning processes is critical to the advancement of Artificial Intelligence.
-Recent works have demonstrated the effectiveness of combining tree-based search methods and self-play learning mechanisms.
-Yet, these methods typically face scaling challenges due to the sequential nature of their search.
-While practical engineering solutions can partly overcome this, they still demand extensive computational resources, which hinders their applicability.
-In this paper, we introduce SMX, a model-based planning algorithm that utilises scalable Sequential Monte Carlo methods to create an effective self-learning mechanism.
-Grounded in the theoretical framework of control as inference, SMX benefits from robust theoretical underpinnings.
-Its sampling-based search approach makes it adaptable to environments with both discrete and continuous action spaces.
-Furthermore, SMX allows for high parallelisation and can run on hardware accelerators to optimise computing efficiency.
-SMX demonstrates a statistically significant improvement in performance compared to AlphaZero, as well as demonstrating its performance as an improvement operator for a model-free policy, matching or exceeding top model-free methods across both continuous and discrete environments.
+Leveraging planning during learning and decision-making is central to the long-term development of intelligent agents.
+Recent works have successfully combined tree-based search methods and self-play learning mechanisms to this end.
+However, these methods typically face scaling challenges due to the sequential nature of their search.
+While practical engineering solutions can partly overcome this, they often result in a negative impact on performance.
+In this paper, we introduce SPO: Sequential Monte Carlo Policy Optimisation, a model-based reinforcement learning algorithm grounded within the Expectation Maximisation (EM) framework.
+We show that SPO provides robust policy improvement and efficient scaling properties.
+The sample-based search makes it directly applicable to both discrete and continuous action spaces without modifications.
+We demonstrate statistically significant improvements in performance relative to model-free and model-based baselines across both continuous and discrete environments.
+Furthermore, the parallel nature of SPO’s search enables effective utilisation of hardware accelerators, yielding favourable scaling laws.